paugay/doonish-nb-classifier/README.markdown

 doonish ([doonish.es](http://doonish.es "doonish trivial colavorativo")) is a trivia game based on the famous Trivia Pursuit but with some collaborative twist.

 The users can play answering questions but they can create his own questions.
 In the question creation they need to categorize his question into a set of categoris.
 The purpose of this script is to suggest to the user the catregory which the questions should be in.
 Then, they will be able to modify it anyway, but it could be handy at the begining to make the suggestion.

 To run the doonish classifier:

-    `php doonish-classifier.php`
+    php doonish-classifier.php

 # Some GIT tips

-I'm adding this tips here for myself.
+I'm adding this GIT tips here for myself.

 To commit the changes into my local repo. execute the following command.
 This will open VIM to write the commit log message.